dafny-lang/rfcs/0012-unicode-strings.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-As of Dafny 4.0, the default semantics of the `char` type have been changed to represent Unicode scalar values instead of UTF-16 code points.
+As of Dafny 4.0, the default semantics of the `char` type have been changed to represent Unicode scalar values instead of UTF-16 code units.
-This means that surrogate code points, meaning those in the range `[0xD800, 0xDFFF]`, are no longer allowed.
-This also means code points that require more than 16 bits, meaning those in the range `[0x10000, 0x1FFFF]`, are now directly representable as `char` values.
+This means that surrogate code points, meaning those in the range `[0xD800, 0xE000)`, are no longer allowed.
+This also means code points that require more than 16 bits, meaning those in the range `[0x10000, 0x110000)`, are now directly representable as `char` values.

 The definition of the `char` type is controlled by a command-line switch called `/unicodeChar`, where `/unicodeChar:0`